explosion/spacy-stanza/README.md

 language class will be used as the base for the `nlp` object – for example, `English()`.
 This lets you use spaCy's lexical attributes like `is_stop` or `like_num`.
-The `nlp` object follows the same API as any other spaCy `Language` class – so you can visualize it with displaCy, add custom components to it, use the rule-based matcher and do pretty much anything else you'd normally do in spaCy.
+The `nlp` object follows the same API as any other spaCy `Language` class – so you can visualize the `Doc` objects with displaCy, add custom components to the pipeline, use the rule-based matcher and do pretty much anything else you'd normally do in spaCy.

 ```python
 # Access spaCy's lexical attributes